astronomer/docs/astro/authorize-workspaces-to-a-cluster.md

 A restricted cluster can't host Deployments from an unauthorized Workspace.
 To restrict a cluster that's currently running Deployments from unauthorized Workspaces, you must transfer the Deployments from these Workspaces to the Workspaces you want to authorize.

-Similarly, to unauthorize a Workspace but keep its Deployments in the cluster, you must transfer your Deployments to a Workspace which is still authorized to the cluster.
+Similarly, to unauthorize a Workspace but still keep its Deployments in the cluster, you must transfer your Deployments to a Workspace that is still authorized to the cluster.
 See [Transfer a Deployment to another Workspace](configure-deployment-resources.md#transfer-a-deployment-to-another-workspace).

 :::